hydra3333/Pi4NAS64/README.md

      chmod +777 *.sh
      ./setupNAS.sh
      ```
-   - answer initial prompts (it will save these answers for use later)
+   - answer the prompts (it will save most of these answers for use later)
-     * `This server_name` it's best to enter the hostname of the Pi here (I use Pi4NAS), it will be used as the Apache2 website name
+     * `This server_name` it's best to choose the Pi4's hostname of the Pi4 here (we use Pi4NAS) - it will be used as the network service name by `Kodi` and `VLC` etc
-     * `This server_alias (will become a Virtual Folder within the website)` recommend leave it as `mp4library`
+     * `This server_alias (will become a Virtual Folder for mounting purposes)` - recommend leave it as `mp4library` so it matches the top level folder name on the USB3 drive
-	 ... it will be used as the top-level folder name on our external USB3 hard drive, so put our video files there
+	    * ... it will be used as the top-level folder name on our external USB3 drive, so put our video files in there
      * `Designate the mount point for the USB3 external hard drive` it's a "virtual" place used everywhere to access the top level of the USB3 external hard drive when mounted, eg `/mnt/mp4library`
      * `Designate the root folder on the USB3 external hard drive` it's the top level folder on the USB3 external hard drive containing .mp4 files and subfolders containing .mp4 files, eg `/mnt/mp4library/mp4library`
    - answer other prompts
      * sometimes we will be asked to visually scan setup results for issues, and press Enter to continue
-   - Reboot the Pi so that any new settings take effect
+   - When the process completes, Reboot the Pi4 so that new settings take effect

 ---
 # under construction